 Maybe it’s me, but at what point does a phone call or text break up not meet the minimum requirement of respect for the other party?
 If you have been dating someone a few weeks, I get it.
 A few months, maybe.
 But if you have been dating someone 6 months, a year, or longer, a text will not cut it.

-If you can get away with a single and finite break up moment, fantastic.
-But lets not kid ourselves, sometimes when we do that, we have break up remorse.
+If you can get away with a single and finite breakup moment, fantastic.
+But let’s not kid ourselves, sometimes when we do that, we have broken up remorse.
 It may not be immediate.
 Maybe we need to date a lunatic to truly appreciate what we walked away from.

-I am sure there are exceptions to this rule, but my gut says we don’t have much love for those who’ve done that to us after investing a serious amount of time to a relationship.
+I am sure there are exceptions to this rule, but my gut says we don’t have much love for those who’ve done that to us after investing a serious amount of time into a relationship.

-What this means is that real break ups often take time to unwind, or as the therapists call it “untangle”, from one another.
-This means break up remorse, drunk dialing, drunk texting, and of course the late night, “Hey, can I come over?”
-In the moment it sounds good, but in reality the next day you are still left with the awkward and uncomfortable feeling of “Oh crap, now what do I do?”
+What this means is that real breakups often take time to unwind, or as the therapists call it “untangle”, from one another.
+This means to break up remorse, drunk dialing, drunk texting, and of course the late night, “Hey, can I come over?”
+At the moment it sounds good, but in reality the next day you are still left with the awkward and uncomfortable feeling of “Oh crap, now what do I do?”

-Many folks wish for a single finite break up moment.
+Many folks wish for a single finite breakup moment.
 But as you can see, the real world doesn’t always allow for that.
 You think it’s a single email.
-In the moment it feels great, but sometimes when it’s over you feel guilty, unfulfilled, and sometimes wishing you hadn’t hit send.
+At the moment it feels great, but sometimes when it’s over you feel guilty, unfulfilled, and sometimes wishing you hadn’t hit send.

 Look at it another way.
-For the last several years in sales and particularly inside sales and the SDR world we have been living religously by the multiple touch, account based marketing, sequence creation of getting people just to accept a first meeting.
-In some cases the same approach is used to get them into the funnel, even without a meeting.
+For the last several years in sales and particularly inside sales and the SDR world we have been living religiously by the multiple touches, account-based marketing, sequence creation of getting people just to accept the first meeting.
+In some cases, the same approach is used to get them into the funnel, even without a meeting.